 This document sets out the School's strategy for reducing its carbon emissions towards a relative target of 47% by 2024/25.
-The relative targets means that we are able to show progress in carbon emissions reduction whilst adjusting for School growth; target is shown as a relative measure per unit of floor area.
+The current relative target means that we are able to show progress in carbon emissions reduction whilst adjusting for School growth; target is shown as a relative measure per unit of floor area.
 An implementation plan is included, which gives details of projects that will be undertaken to reduce energy consumption and so cut carbon emissions.
 The plan is made up of standalone energy saving projects, energy savings resulting from any planned campus development and measures that will be taken to embed a low carbon vision within the workings of the School.

-Projected relative carbon emissions over the 2022/23 year are $0.04125 \text{ tCO}2/\text{m}^2$, a 66.9% reduction on the base year.
+Relative carbon emissions over the 2024/25 year with projections are 0.04098 tCO2/m2, a 67.2% reduction on the base year.
 Absolute carbon emissions through electric and gas use on site increased 8.8% in 2017/18 compared to the previous year due to the addition of the Sammy Ofer Centre.
 In 2018/19 carbon emissions dropped back below the 2017/18 level, negating the impact of the new building.
-Overall, absolute emissions in 2022/23 sit 49.2% lower than the 2005 baseline.
+Overall, absolute emissions in 2024/25 currently sit 49.9% lower than the 2005 baseline.

 Taking into account the School's planned level of growth, carrying out the implementation plan will likely result in a reduction in carbon emissions going forward as shown below.
-The planned reductions, combined with the estimated consumption for new buildings, are forecast to deliver an overall absolute reduction of 48.8%.
-The relative carbon levels, taking into account the growth in campus facilities, are due to be 66.5% down on the baseline by 2024/25.
-As seen in the graph below, this brings the School down below the target tCO2/m2 level.
-Although it is difficult to predict campus activity over the coming year we do expect to see a steady increase in occupancy over 2023/24 - this is reflected in the graph.
-Beyond 2023/24, forecast energy use has been based on the 2021/22 year, with planned reductions, sales and expansions added.
+The planned reductions, combined with the estimated consumption for new buildings, are forecast to deliver an overall absolute reduction of 50.5%.
+The relative carbon levels, taking into account the growth in campus facilities, are due to be 67.6% down on the baseline by 2024/25.
+As seen in the graph below, this brings the School down below the target tCO_2/m^2 level.
+Although it is difficult to predict campus activity over the coming year we do expect to see a steady increase in occupancy over 2024/25 - this is reflected in the graph.
 2019/20 and 2020/21 and in part 2021/22 have been treated as anomalous years due to covid restrictions.